Black Racer Movements and Habitat Use

 - Katama, July 2017 to April 2018 in sandplain grassland/heathland and a residential area near Katama grass airfield

-- Scooter, June 2018 to present in grassland/heathland and residential area near Stonewall Pond in Chilmark
+- Scooter, June 2018 to June 2019 in grassland/heathland and residential area near Stonewall Pond in Chilmark

-- Liatris, August 2018 – present in pitch pine/oak and heathland habitat and residential area along Katama Bay
+- Liatris, August 2018 – August 2019 in pitch pine/oak and heathland habitat and residential area along Katama Bay

 We track the signal of our black racers until we get as close as possible without disturbing them.
 They are not always visible, but we are typically within 1 – 2 meters.
 We have found them in shrubs, up in trees, inside stumps, copulating, and out hunting.